Mickey Mousing: Examples

 The first known use of Mickey Mousing was in Steamboat Willie (1928), the first Mickey Mouse cartoon by Walt Disney, scored by Wilfred Jackson.
 In the 1931 Van Beuren Studios animated short Making 'Em Move the "Mysterioso Pizzicato" theme is Mickey Moused to the action first to produce a "false sense of foreboding" as a curious visitor enters the animation factory, and then again to accompany the villain in a cartoon-within-a-cartoon.
-The entrance:

 King Kong (1933) uses Mickey Mousing throughout, and is described by MacDonald as, "perhaps the single most noteworthy aspect of Steiner's score for King Kong."
 The descending scale segments accompanying the chief's walk down stairs towards Denham's party continue after the camera cuts to the Denham, implying the chief's continued descent and maintaining suspense.
 Some scenes in The Informer (1935) were filmed in synch with a prerecorded score.
 In Casablanca (1942), the technique is only used at the end of the film when Captain Renault throws away a bottle of Vichy water.
 Rhapsody Rabbit (1946) depicts Bugs Bunny slip back and forth between performing Hungarian Rhapsody and various music Mickey Mousing his actions.
-Cartoon examples include Tom and Jerry (1940–1957), Ugly Duckling (1931), Dizzy Dishes (1930), and Barnacle Bill (1930).
+Cartoon examples include Tom and Jerry (1940–1957), The Ugly Duckling (1931), Dizzy Dishes (1930), and Barnacle Bill (1930).
 Paul Smith used the technique in several scores for True-Life Adventures documentary films in the fifties, including In Beaver Valley, Nature's Half Acre, Water Birds, and The Olympic Elk.

 An example of Mickey Mousing is used in Monty Norman's score to the first James Bond film, Dr. No (1962), in which Bond repeatedly strikes a tarantula which had crawled into his bed.
 Writers have noted its anachronistic appearance in the context of the whole series, as prolific Bond composer John Barry never used it in any of the subsequent films.
 The technique is also used to accompany Bill Sikes's beating murder of Nancy in the film Oliver!
 (1968).
 In this case, the music is partially used to "cover" her cries as she is being struck.
 In Kenneth Branagh's Much Ado About Nothing (1993), Mickey Mousing is used at the opening, with the visual slowed to match the music, producing an intentional lightly comical effect.

 In video games, Mickey Mousing may occur in dynamic audio compositions, such as in reaction or for indication (for example, in response to character action or to alert the player to the end of a countdown), and is often found in platform games.